-He adds, "If everyone comes together, this art will get elevated.
-Because otherwise, it is a fairly lonely journey.
+He adds, "If everyone comes together, this art will be elevated.
+Otherwise, it is a fairly lonely journey.
 For something so new, I strongly feel that people need to come together and elevate the art so that people are looking at the growth the right way."

 There are just so many reasons to give.
 A community is important for a brand because, in a community, people can find credibility, adoption, reviews, and product evangelization comes from the community.
 This is something that only a community can bring about.

-In Aditi's words, "For example, my friend saw an ad and then brought something but it did not motivate me since it is not that relevant to me.
-But I own a community and I see a testimonial from a friend, someone who I relate to, someone who I share that context with.
+In Aditi's words, "For example, my friend saw an ad and then bought something but the same ad could not motivate me as it did not feel relevant to me.
+On the other hand, I am in a community and I see a testimonial from a friend, someone who I relate to, someone who I share that context with.
 Which is the definition of a community - people sharing similar context, experiences, problems, all of that."

-She continues, "And then I see that this thing is working for him or her or them, so why shouldn't I try it.?"
-So, the level of early credibility that a startup needs, that level of early adoption that a brand needs, and that continued evangelization, are things that come from the community only.
+She continues, "Then I see that this thing is working for him or her or them, so why shouldn't I try it.?"
+So, the level of early credibility that a startup needs, the level of early adoption that a brand needs, and that continued evangelization, are things that come from the community only.

-The vocal things (word of mouth) comes out of the community.
+The vocal things (word of mouth) come out of the community.
 That helps in building stronger brands through online communities, especially early brands.
 That is where a community adds a lot of value.